vRFEducation/vListWidget/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Most of the time when we need to deal with a list of items, we just put a QListWidget on our UIs and then load data inside it.
-In the case that we need to filter data or even add/remove item from list we need to do all these stuffs manually. vListWidget is designed specifically for this purpose and it provide all those functionallities for us without need to right any codes.
+In the case that we need to filter data or even add/remove item from list we need to do all these stuffs manually. vListWidget is designed specifically for this purpose and it provide all those functionalities for us without need to right any codes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>